 The procedure is fairly simple – an assembly is placed in a furnace for a period of time after which a 2 ½” hose directs a stream of water at the assembly.
 The cool water hitting the hot glass creates significant thermal shock stresses in the glass, which could cause it to shatter.
 In addition, the hose stream itself creates a lateral impact force on the glass.
 Both forces need to be resisted in order for the assembly to pass the test.

-This video shows an example of the fire hose stream test and also demonstrates the idea of thermal shock.
+This video by Technical Glass Products shows an example of the fire hose stream test and also demonstrates the idea of thermal shock.

 NFPA 257 provides the testing requirements and performance criteria.
 The criteria varies based on the type of assembly, but essentially the unit must remain in place and openings due to breakage must not exceed a certain size.